I used to be a person who hated routine. I would resist getting stuck in a routine wherever possible.

 Are your routines stopping you from meeting new people?

-You might have your favorite restaurant, your preferred cafe, your regular bar that you frequent.
+You might have your favorite restaurant, your preferred cafe, or your regular bar that you frequent.
 You might even go there with the same people over and over again.

 Let’s face it; this pattern doesn’t exactly give you the opportunity to meet new people.